SuperPat45/UltraModernUI/README.md

 * Added an example for nsDialogs based custom page and documentation;
 * The default install directory for the NSIS + UltraModernUI package is now C:\ProgramData on Windows Vista and upper to allow examples to be compiled without access rights errors;
 * A lot of bug fixes and optimizations;
-* Source code now on GitHub https://github.com/SuperPat45/UltraModernUI.
+* Source code now on GitHub: https://github.com/SuperPat45/UltraModernUI.

 # License
 [zlib/libpng](LICENSE.md)